prototypefund/iconet-Foundation-funkwhale/docs/developer_documentation/plugins/install.md

 ## Install a third-party plugin

-You can install third-party plugins using the `manage.py` script.
+You can install third-party plugins using the `funkwhale-manage` command line interface.
 To do this:

 1. Add the plugin name to the `FUNKWHALE_PLUGINS` variable in your `.env` file